Atlanta Intersection Car Accident Lawyers - Free Legal Help

 The following intersections should also be avoided due to their reputation for constantly experiencing devastating crashes:

 - Bolton Road and Marietta Road

 - Campbellton Road and Barge Road

 - Peachtree Street and Buford Highway

 A recent university study found that four-lane roads with no divider were most likely to see urban area intersection accidents, whereas four-lane roads with dividers were least likely to see intersection collision, in both urban and rural areas.

-At The Law Offices of Wayne Grant, P.C., we understand how overwhelmed survivors and their families feel after a crash.
-That's why our lawyers strive to communicate fully and respectfully with each of our clients.
+At Grant Law Office, we understand how overwhelmed survivors and their families feel after a crash.
+That's why our Georgia intersection car accident lawyers strive to communicate fully and respectfully with each of our clients.
 We provide aggressive legal representation that fights for the compensation you deserve, while giving you the chance to focus on healing.